jimlehner/the-virus-of-variation/README.md

 # The Virus of Variation: Making Sense of Death and Data using Process Behavior Charts
 Welcome to the official GitHub repository for **The Virus of Variation: Making Sense of Death and Data using Process Behavior Charts**.
-Here, you will find the Python code, Excel workbooks, and datasets used to generated the figures in  the book.
-The Python code and workbooks are organized by chapter.
+Here, you will find the Python code, Excel workbooks, and datasets used to generated the figures in  the *The Virus of Variation*.
+The Python code and Excel workbooks are organized by chapter.
 The datasets are organized by title as they pertain to application.
 For instance, Chapter 18, *A Framework for comparison* outlines how to perform *temporal* and *physical* comparisons using process behavior charts.
-The dataset used in the temporal comparison is called *death-to-birth-rates-for-temporal-comparison* while the dataset used in the physical comparison is called *death-to-birth-rates-for-physical-comparison*.
-These The intent of the repository is to serve as a practical resource for those interested in furthering their understanding of variation as it pertains to Python.
-For those not interested in
+The dataset used in the temporal comparison is called *temporal-comparison-death-to-birth-rates* while the dataset used in the physical comparison is called *physical-comparison-death-to-birth-rates*.
+The intent of the repository is to serve as a practical resource for those reading *The Virus of Variation* that are interested in furthering their practical understanding of the topics that it explores.

-The primary tool of the `process_improvement.py` package is the process behavior chart for individual values and a moving range called the XmR Chart.
-The `process_improvement.py` contains additional modules and functions related to the task of process improvement including capability analysis, network analysis, comparison charts, and limit charts.

-The `process_improvement.py` package is part of the larger body of work called `The Broken Quality Initiative` (BrokenQuality.com).
-The aim of BQI is to address industries' pervasive lack of knowledge regarding variation and the only tool capable of making sense of variation, the process behavior chart (control chart).
+If you've somehow found yourself here without having purchased the book, visit [brokenquality.com/book](https://www.brokenquality.com/book) to purchase a copy.

-Visit [BrokenQuality.com](https://www.BrokenQuality.com/bookshelf) for resources and more details regarding the application and use of `process behavior charts`.
-Contact me **James.Lehner@gmail.com** if you have questions or would like to collaborate.
+For additional resources outside of *The Virus of Variation*, visit [BrokenQuality.com](https://www.BrokenQuality.com).
+If you have questions or would like to collaborate, contact **James.Lehner@gmail.com** or email **QualityIsBroken@gmail.com**.

 ## Table of Contents
 - [Python Code](#python-code)